Lessons from the Front Lines: Reflections from the UK’s Former Drug Czar on Rebuilding Recovery Systems

 Description

 This session offers an insider’s perspective on the UK’s approach to substance use treatment and recovery.
 It will provide an accessible history of government policies and explore how strategic objectives, funding streams, and outcomes shape the national treatment and recovery system.
 Participants will gain a practical understanding of how policy decisions influence service delivery, using the UK prison service as a case study to illustrate the risks of misaligned objectives and funding.
-The presentation will highlight the critical importance of strategic clarity in designing effective interventions, equipping professionals with a framework to link policy objectives with practical service delivery.
+This presentation will highlight the critical importance of strategic clarity in designing effective interventions, equipping professionals with a framework to link policy objectives with practical service delivery.

 Educational Goal